1.5 Cross-sectoral approach with other ministries

 The Children and Youth Parliament (Sejm Dzieci i Młodzieży) is one of the first initiatives aimed at increasing young people’s social engagement and arousing their interest in involvement in public life.
 The first session of the Children and Youth Parliament took place in 1994 on the initiative of the Polish Parliament Chancellery and the President of the Polish Humanitarian Action, Janina Ochojska.
 Young deputies debated the issue of “War as a threat to a happy childhood”.
 The Children and Youth Parliament is held every year on 1 June, which is International Children’s Day.
 By 2019, 25 sessions of the Youth Parliament have been held.
-In recent years, the Children and Youth Parliament has debated the following issues: public space (2015), memorial sites (2016), local heroes in the public domain (2017), members of the 1st Polish Parliament (2018), members of the 2nd Polish Republic during the occupation (2019) and the values and ideals of Cardinal Stefan Wyszyński (2021).
+In recent years, the Children and Youth Parliament has debated the following issues: public space (2015), memorial sites (2016), local heroes in the public domain (2017), members of the 1st Polish Parliament (2018), members of the 2nd Polish Republic during the occupation (2019), the values and ideals of Cardinal Stefan Wyszyński (2021) and the values of the soldiers of the Armia Krajowa and the National Armed Forces important for young people (2022).
 In 2018 the XXIV session of Children and Youth Parliament was postponed from 1 June 2018 to 27 September 2018.
 In 2020 the Parliament was not held due to the pandemic of coronavirus.
 Resolutions adopted by the Children and Youth Parliament are recommendations submitted to educational institutions in Poland, however, the implementation of those recommendations is not monitored.
 Resolutions adopted by the Children and Youth Parliament are not binding.
 The Parliament Chancellery (Kancelaria Sejmu), Institute for National Remembrance (Instytut Pamięci Narodowej), Centre for Education Development (Ośrodek Rozwoju Edukacji) and the Ministry of Education and Science are the organisers of session of the Children and Youth Parliament.

 Poland develops various initiatives with young people in mind.
 At local and regional level most of those initiatives are implemented by non-governmental organisations which may obtain funding for public tasks targeting young people by way of open calls for proposals launched by local governments.
 The Public Benefit Activity and Voluntary Service Act mentions one task in the area of public tasks which directly targets young people; that is activities on behalf of children and youth, including recreation activities for children and young people.
 It should be noted that the main areas of the activity of non-governmental organisations in Poland (138 000 organisations, including 107 000 associacions and 31 000 foundations) in 2021 were: